 Authority for deciding the overall rating ultimately rests with the supervisor.
 The employee's signature does not necessarily signify agreement.

-Part IVc: Annual Performance Review: Overall Performance Review Rating
+Annual Performance Review: Overall Performance Review Rating

 Indicate which level most appropriately describes the overall performance level of the individual.
 Add any comments to clarify the Overall Rating (may include unique circumstances, relevant career objectives, or other considerations).